f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Cloud_Security_Platform.rst

 .. code-block::

    for the lab enter:
-   studentN@dadismad.com
+   StudentN@dadismad.com

    for the password enter:
    xxxxxxxxxx

 .. note::
- Access to the Dashboard is managed by the Lab Members.
+ Access to the Threat Stack Cloud Security Platform is managed by the Lab Members.

 Monitoring
 -----------